Route 1 (Iceland): Single-lane bridges

-In more rural parts of the country, mostly in the glacial plains of the south and the Eastfjords, 32 single-lane bridges exist on the Ring Road.
+In more rural parts of the country, mostly in the glacial plains of the south and the Eastfjords, 31 single-lane bridges exist on the Ring Road.
 Dating back to the original construction of the road in the 1970s, they are sometimes constructed of wood or steel.
 Vehicles who approach the bridge first have the right of way.
 These are often narrow and long, making passing difficult, especially when there is high traffic.

 Non-locals, unaware of the rules of single-lane bridges, have ended in head-on and serious collisions using these bridges.
-Considered a major safety issue, the Icelandic Road Administration aims to rebuild/upgrade all bridges on the ring road to modern 2 lane standards.
-Single lane bridges were reduced from around 60 in 2010, to 32 in 2020.
-In the next 5 years, a further 14 one-lane bridges are to be rebuilt, mostly along the south coast.
+Considered a major safety issue, the Icelandic Road Administration aims to rebuild/upgrade all bridges on the ring road to modern two lane standards.
+Single-lane bridges were reduced from around 60 in 2010 to 32 in 2020.
+Within the next five years, an additional 14 bridges are to be rebuilt, mostly along the southern coast.

 Driving in winter

-Route 1 has the highest priority for snow removal from the Icelandic Road Administration and is serviced 7 days a week during the winter, with teams keeping the road open as weather allows.
+Route 1 has the highest priority for snow removal from the Icelandic Road Administration and is serviced seven days a week during the winter, with teams keeping the road open as weather allows.
 Conditions are monitored 24/7 and relayed to the public through their website and telephone helpline.
 During extreme weather it may take hours until the weather calms down to open the road, or for maintenance teams to clear the road of snow after major snowfalls.

 A few major mountain passes prone to closure in heavily trafficked parts of the ring road: